alinex/node-validator/doc/howto.md

 ## Transform

-The transform method can also be called through CLI to write a javascript method exporting the data structure:
+The transform method can also be called through CLI to write the data structure using JSON:

 ```bash
 $ validator comfig lib/schema.config.js local/config.js